chili-b/murmur_grpc/README.md

 ### Examples

 This example prints the contents of every message that is sent to a Mumble server.
 The `text_message` function gets called for each message that is sent.
+Internally, the library is asynchronous, but to get around that a helper function, `future_from_bool` is provided which is demonstrated in the example below.

 ```rust
 use murmur_grpc::*;